perriera/for_interfaces/injections/INSTALL.md

 ### Wish Case
 Now that you have your project cloned we need to make sure you have the tools necessary to compile properly:

-  - [ ] Setup your SSH access to (perriera) private repositories
+  - [ ] Generate a SSH key for your Linux box, (do not change the file name and do not supply a passphrase)

-        ssh-keygen -t ed25519 -C "unbuntu2204_m5@ubuntu2204_m5"
+        ssh-keygen -t ed25519 -C "your_name@your_email_address.com"

-        cat ~/.ssh/id_ed25519.pub
+  - [ ] Copy the SSH public key to the clipboard and paste it to your Github repository "SSH and GPG keys" section under your user profile Settings page.

-  - [ ] Copy the contents to the clipboard and add the SSH key to (perriera) private SSH keys list
+  		xclip -selection c ~/.ssh/id_ed25519.pub

   - [ ] Open a Terminal box and install